-Inspect clean cylinder threads for cracks, broken threads and other forms of damage with a magnifying dental mirror and high-intensity light or with an Optical Plus TM or similar device.
+Threads-Inspect clean cylinder threads for cracks, broken threads and other forms of damage with a magnifying dental mirror and high-intensity light or with an Optical Plus or similar device.
 Check for corrosion on cylinder threads and valve thread (if the valve is available).

-If you cannot determine the thread form, contact Luxfer for advice.
+If you cannot determine the thread form, contact Luxfer Gas Cylinders for advice.

 Remove the O-ring.
 Inspect the O-ring gland and cylinder face for cracking.
-Follow the original equipment manufacturers recommendation about when to replace the O-ring.
+Follow the original equipment manufacturer's recommendation about when to replace the O-ring.

-REJECT all cylinders with corroded or damaged threads.
+Reject all cylinders with corroded or damaged threads.

-REJECT all cylinders that show evidence of cracking in more than one continuous full thread.
+Reject all cylinders that show evidence of cracking in more than one continuous full thread.
 Contact Luxfer with this information and findings.
 If you are unsure whether you are detecting a harmless tool-stop mark or a crack, contact Luxfer for guidance before rejecting a cylinder.

-REJECT all cylinders with O-ring gland cracks, face cracks or other damage that may prevent an effective and safe seal.
+Reject all cylinders with O-ring gland cracks, face cracks or other damage that may prevent an effective and safe seal.

-Return to service all cylinders with acceptable glands, faces and threads (including those with harmless tool-stop marks; see Recommended inspection equipment, above.).
+Return to service all cylinders with acceptable glands, faces and threads (including those with harmless tool-stop marks; see Recommended inspection equipment, above).

-Do not replace components without following the valve manufacturer's or OEM's instructions.
-Replace components only with parts that are authorized by the OEM and/or valve manufacturer.
+CAUTION: Do not replace components without following the valve or system manufacturer's instructions.
+Replace components only with parts authorized by the valve or system manufacturer.

-5.5 Pressure testing
+5.4 Pressure testing